 Don’t create a layer of fat and oil, use very little, fry the toast, wipe clean with a paper towel, and use a fresh round of butter and oil.

 Don’t be afraid of a bit of cinnamon and vanilla

-If you’re adding maple syrup on top of your toast you may think there’s no need to add anything else in the batter.
-But the thing is, you give the batter some extra oomph if you throw in a pinch of cinnamon and bit of vanilla extract.
+If you’re adding maple syrup on top of your toast you may think there’s no need to add anything else to the batter.
+But the thing is, you give the batter some extra oomph if you throw in a pinch of cinnamon and a bit of vanilla extract.